b4mboo/git-review/README.md

     $ git review checkout 42 --branch
     > checkout remote branch from request #42 and create a local branch from it

+    $ git review approve 42
+    > approve request #42 as reviewed by adding a standard comment

     $ git review merge 42
     > accept request #42 by merging it